ls1intum/Artemis/docs/dev/guidelines/language-guidelines.rst

 German language
 ===================================

-German language is mainly used for user interaction.
+The German language is mainly used for user interaction.

 **Best practice** (written in German for demonstration purposes)